Strother M. Stockslager: Biography

+Civil War

 He served in the Union Army during the Civil War as second lieutenant and captain in the Thirteenth Indiana Volunteer Cavalry, which he had assisted to organize.

 He was mustered out as captain and returned to Mauckport.

+Early career

 He served as Deputy county auditor of Harrison County, 1866–1868, then as Deputy county clerk of Harrison County, 1868–1870.

 He was appointed by President Andrew Johnson as assessor of internal revenue in 1867, but was not confirmed by the United States Senate.